krabs-H/TS-CGNet/README.md

 # Qualitative Results

-Here is a demonstration of the qualitative results use real event sequences:
+Here is a demonstration of the qualitative results in various perceived ranges:

 <div align="center">
   <img src="./assets/data_results.png" width="88%">